 Chocolate Chipotle Chili Shredded Beef

 Shredded beef is an exceptionally common slow cooker dish, partly because it is just so simple to prepare.
 After all, you really don’t need anything beyond some liquid and a few ingredients for flavor.
-With that in mind, this Chocolate Chipotle Chili Shredded Beef may seem a little boring but it really isn’t.
+With that in mind, this Chocolate Chipotle Chili Shredded Beef tries to spice up the recipes a bit.

 The fun thing here is the flavor profile.
 The idea of the recipe was to highlight a spicy chocolate flavor, something that works exceptionally well with the taste of beef.
 The end result is perfect and gets that balance of flavor exactly right.
 So, you can taste the chocolate but you don’t end up with something that feels like it should be dessert.